The Attack On Titan Season 4 Part 2 release date has been officially confirmed to be scheduled for January 2022, the

-Attack On Titan Season 4 Part 2 release date: What does Winter 2022 mean?
+Attack On Titan Season 4 Part 2 release date: Why it’s really Winter 2022 this time

 As of the last update, MAPPA or any company related to the anime production has not officially confirmed the exact Attack On Titan Season 4 Part 2 release date.

 Studio MAPPA officially confirmed that the Final Season will have a Part 2 that’s a split-cour anime season.
-It’s going to be released in the Winter.
+It’s going to be released in January 2022 during the Winter.